 - Natural oils that are derived from fruits and nuts

 Why are Oats not Paleo-friendly?

-Although oats are a very healthy food for a more mainstream diet, oats do contain anti-nutrients that the Paleo diet aims to avoid such as phytic acid, lectins, and avenin.
-Not only do oats contain a few anti-nutrients, they are also often contaminated with gluten.
+Although oats are a non-fattening healthy food for a more mainstream diet, oats do contain anti-nutrients that the Paleo diet aims to avoid such as phytic acid, lectins, and avenin.
+Not only do oats contain a few anti-nutrients, but they are also often contaminated with gluten.

 Next, let’s go over exactly what these anti-nutrients are: